niddk-data-challenge/Beginner-Level-Challenge-AI-Ready-TEDDY-Dataset/README.md

 Some potential use cases for the AI-ready dataset we generated include:

-- With time values formatted, the dataset is suitable for time-to-event analyses, crucial for understanding the development of Type 1 Diabetes over time.
+- With time values formatted, the dataset is suitable for time-to-event analyses, crucial for understanding the development of type 1 diabetes over time.

 - Normalized text facilitates natural language processing (NLP) applications, enabling sentiment analysis or extracting meaningful insights from textual data.

-- The imputed and cleaned dataset is helpful to building predictive models for identifying risk factors or predicting outcomes related to Type 1 Diabetes.
+- The imputed and cleaned dataset is helpful to building predictive models for identifying risk factors or predicting outcomes related to type 1 diabetes.

 - The log documenting changes made to each feature ensures transparency and traceability in research, supporting comprehensive reporting and reproducibility of results.

-We believe these use cases demonstrate the versatility and readiness of the dataset for a range of AI applications in Type 1 Diabetes research.
+We believe these use cases demonstrate the versatility and readiness of the dataset for a range of AI applications in type 1 diabetes research.